CodecoolGlobal/tech-interview-workbook-markveszelka/docs/progbasics/module_progbasics.md

 #### What is the difference between `JavaScript` data structures and `JSON` data structures?

+- `Syntax`:
-`Syntax`: JSON data structures use strict syntax rules and only support a limited set of data types (`strings, numbers, objects, arrays, booleans, and null`), while JavaScript data structures have a more flexible syntax and support a wider range of data types, including `functions and dates`.
+    - `JSON` data structures use strict syntax rules and only support a limited set of data types (`strings, numbers, objects, arrays, booleans, and null`).
+    - `JavaScript` data structures have a more flexible syntax and support a wider range of data types, including `functions and dates`.

+- `Purpose`:
+    - `JSON` data structures are primarily used `for data interchange between systems`.
+    - `JavaScript` data
-`Purpose`: JSON data structures are primarily used `for data interchange between systems`, while JavaScript data structures are used `for data storage and manipulation` within a JavaScript application.
+      structures are used `for data storage and manipulation` within a JavaScript application.

+- `Serialization/Deserialization`:
-`Serialization/Deserialization`: JSON data structures can be easily serialized (converted to a string representation) and deserialized (converted back to a JavaScript object) using the `JSON.stringify()` and `JSON.parse()` methods, respectively.
-JavaScript data structures can also be serialized and deserialized, but this process is more complex and requires custom code.
+    - `JSON` data structures can be easily serialized (converted to a string representation) and deserialized (converted back to a JavaScript object) using the `JSON.stringify()` and `JSON.parse()` methods, respectively.
+    - `JavaScript` data structures can also be serialized and deserialized, but this process is more complex and requires custom code.

+- `Representation`:
-`Representation`: JSON data structures can only represent a single, simple data structure (such as an object or array), while JavaScript data structures can represent complex data structures, including nested objects and arrays, and linked data structures such as linked lists and trees.
+    - `JSON` data structures can only represent a single, simple data structure (such as an object or array).
+    - `JavaScript` data structures can represent complex data structures, including nested objects and arrays, and linked data structures such as linked lists and trees.

 In conclusion, JSON data structures are best suited for data interchange between systems, while JavaScript data structures are better suited for data storage and manipulation within a JavaScript application.